Arc-Cloud/Team04-RISCV-Proj/README.md

 ```
 - The master script written in /testing/Master_test automatically configures the outputs depending on the program being run by passing arguments on execution

+### Testing Write Up
+The tests for both single cycle and the pipelined CPU were written up [here](/testing/Test%20results/Testing%20Write%20up.md) and [here](/testing/Test%20results/Pipelining%20tests.md) respectively using programs specified in the testing folder.

 ### Testing videos
 The following videos demonstrate the F1 program's functionality on a pipelined CPU with both data memory cache and instruction memory cache.